George Berry (captain)

 George Berry (1706–1776) was a captain in the French and Indian War.

 Early years

-He was born in Kittery, Maine, and he married Elizabeth Frink in 1727.
+He was born in Kittery, Massachusetts, and he married Elizabeth Frink in 1727.
 He had four sons (George, Josiah, Obadiah and Henry) and one daughter (Elizabeth).

 War record

 Commission issued to George Berry of Falmouth, bearing date April 19, 1757.
 It was one of those roving commissions of which many were issued during the old French wars, so called, and set forth that: